Theliel/SMS-Forge/readme.md

 - Long SMS (Concatenation)
 - More to come...

+<p> </p>

 # Limitations

 As explained, there are some limitations that may prevent partial or complete use of SMS Forge.
 Some of these are easily remedied and are due to the inability to individually check the compatibility/behavior between the different devices currently on the market, different SoCs, and Basebands.
 I will soon publish a simple APK here so that anyone who wants to can install/check on their device whether it is potentially compatible or not, and if not, they can attach a report to see if it can be implemented.

 Currently, it has been tested on several devices with Qualcomm SoCs of different generations, and some MediaTek devices.
-MediaTek devices are a bit more complex, and the logic still needs to be fully implemented.
-Even so, minor adjustments may be necessary to cover more devices.
+MediaTek devices are a bit more complex, and although it's fully functional in our tests, you may encounter some bugs.
+Please feel free to open a bug report if you find any issues.